bevyengine/bevy-community/README.md

 # Optional
 profile-picture = "GitHub"

 # Short presentation of yourself.
-This has a character limit of 180.
+This has a limit of 180 characters.
 # Optional
 bio = ""